-$2.1 \\ 2.2$ Binary entropy function $6 \\ 7$ 3.1 Schematic for the structural similarity between classification accuracy and mutual information 11 3.2 Binary symmetric channel capacity $11 \\ 12$ 3.3 Bounds between mutual information and classification accuracy in 12 binary cases 13 3.4 Schematic contingency table for observations with minimal vs. max- imal mutual information in the non-binary case 14 3.5 Bounds on the mutual information in non-binary cases 16 11 Channel model of the binary direct and continuous indirect task 20 4.1 Mit a sufficient of the binary direct and continuous indirect task 39 4.2 Mixture of two Gaussians with median split 40 4.3 Mutual information for Gaussian noise in the direct vs. indirect task 42 5.1 Visualization of scenarios in the 0- $\lambda$ -1-loss 46
+$2.1 \\ 2.2$ Binary entropy function $6 \\ 7$ 3.1 Schematic for the structural similarity between classification accu- racy and mutual information 11 3.2 Binary symmetric channel capacity 12 3.3 Bounds between mutual information and classification accuracy in binary cases 13 3.4 Schematic contingency table for observations with minimal vs. max- imal mutual information in the non-binary case 15 3.5 Bounds on the mutual information in non-binary cases 16 4.1 Channel model of the binary direct and continuous indirect task 39 4.2 Mixture of two Gaussians with median split 40 4.3 Mutual information for Gaussian noise in the direct vs. indirect task 42 5.1 Visualization of scenarios in the 0- λ -1-loss $\ldots \ldots \ldots \ldots \ldots \ldots$ 46